Italians in New York City: Education

 The Italian international private school La Scuola d'Italia Guglielmo Marconi, serving grades Pre-Kindergarten through 12, is located in Manhattan.
 It is the sole bilingual English-Italian day school in North America.
 Despite the large Italian American population, the vast majority of bilingual day schools in North America are French speaking.

 Institutions

-The Consulate-General of Italy in New York is located in the Upper East Side of Manhattan.
+The Consulate-General of Italy in New York is located on the Upper East Side of Manhattan.

 The John D. Calandra Italian American Institute, founded in 1979 and located in Midtown Manhattan, is an academic institute that studies matters pertaining to the history of Italians in the United States.

 The Italian American Museum is located in Manhattan's Little Italy.
 Located in a former bank, Banca Stabile, its current building had a "soft opening" in September 2008, and a formal opening in October.